fizabella/portfolio/README.md

 All rights reserved.
 Thank you for understanding.
 Never underestimate the power of karma! ;)

 For more insights into my professional journey, please visit my LinkedIn profile at https://www.linkedin.com/in/izabella-farago/.
 If you require a personalized CV, feel free to reach out via social media messaging or through email at fi.izabella.farago@gmail.com.
-I am at your service
+I am at your service.